Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Methods

 \section{Methods}

-Evaluation of educational applications is particularly challenging \cite{kraft_interpreting_2020, jurenka_towards_2024} and, at best, is based on noisy instruments \cite{mccaffrey_intertemporal_2009, kane_gathering_2012, kane_have_2013,hardy_all_2024} measuring latent constructs \cite{messick_validity_1995, hill_validating_2012} and questionable data quality \cite{ho_reliability_2013, xu_promises_2024}.
-Our methodology is designed to measure the alignment between the relative ordering of teaching quality as judged by FMs, expert humans, and student learning outcomes.
+Even among other high-noise contexts, evaluation of educational applications is particularly challenging \cite{kraft_interpreting_2020, jurenka_towards_2024} and, at best, is based on noisy instruments \cite{mccaffrey_intertemporal_2009, kane_gathering_2012, kane_have_2013,hardy_all_2024} measuring latent constructs \cite{messick_validity_1995, hill_validating_2012} and questionable data quality \cite{ho_reliability_2013, xu_promises_2024}.
+Our methodology is designed to measure the alignment between the relative ordering of teaching quality as judged by LLMs, expert humans, and student learning outcomes.
 We eschew direct comparisons of absolute rating scores, which are susceptible to noise and idiosyncratic scale use by both humans and models.
-Instead, we treat FM ordinal outputs as Thurstonian indicators of their pedagogical values by focusing on pairwise concordance, a robust measure of directional agreement, inspired by research on AI safety and utility \cite{mazeika_utility_2025, huang_values_2025}.
+Instead, we treat LLM ordinal outputs as Thurstonian indicators of their pedagogical values by focusing on pairwise concordance, a robust measure of directional agreement, inspired by research on AI safety and utility \cite{mazeika_utility_2025, huang_values_2025}.

-\subsection{Measuring Dependence with $\text{dCor}^2_n$}
+\subsection{Measuring dependence with $\text{dCor}^2_n$}

 To measure any amount of dependence between observations, including nonlinear and nonmonotonic, we use the Bias Corrected Squared Distance Correlation \citep{szekely_measuring_2007,szekely_partial_2014} to determine the strength of the relationships between tasks and raters.
 We report the average squared correlations disaggregated by relationship type in Figure \ref{fig:dCor_summary}.
 Inter-LLM specific patterns of shared behavior are more visually striking in Figs. \ref{fig:distance} and \ref{fig:distance_class}.
-Additional details are in Appendix \ref{apx:metrics}.
+Additional details are in Appendix \ref{app:dcor}.

-\subsection{Measuring Alignment with Kendall's \texorpdfstring{$\tau$}{Tau}}
+\subsection{Measuring alignment with Kendall's \texorpdfstring{$\tau$}{Tau}}

-To formalize this concept of alignment, we employ Kendall's ($\tau$), a nonparametric and robust measure of concordance \cite{kendall_new_1938,bishara_confidence_2017}.
+To formalize this concept of alignment, we employ Kendall's $\tau$, a nonparametric and robust measure of concordance \cite{kendall_treatment_1945,bishara_confidence_2017}.
 We reconstruct its formulation here to motivate it as an intuitive and precise measure of alignment between two sets of scores, such as those from an LLM, $x$, and an outcome metric, $y$ (e.g., expert scores or student learning gains).
 Consider a set of $n$ lessons.
 For any pair of distinct lessons, indexed by $i$ and $j$, we can evaluate whether the ratings from source $x$ and source $y$ agree on their relative order:

 \textit{ LLM $X$ rates lesson $i$ as better than lesson $j$: $x_i>x_j$.
 Does this align with human experts $Y$, $y_i > y_j$?
 Does this align with student learning $Z$ associated with each lesson, $z_i>z_j$? }